nuvla/documentation/docs/nuvlaedge/installation/install-with-compose-files.md

 #### From Nuvla

-The NBE can be updated directly from Nuvla.
+The NEE can be updated directly from Nuvla.
 On the user interface, in each NuvlaEdge panel, you'll find an action called "Update NuvlaEdge" (as depicted below)

 ![nb-update-nuvla.png](/assets/img/nb-update-nuvla.png)